FilipNest/filip-home/_posts/2020-07-12-lilac-everything-emma-louise.md

 ---

-<iframe width="560" height="315" src="https://www.youtube.com/embed/9J6K4VmZ7V4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Emma Louise - Lilac Everything

-*Quick note that I'd recommend listening before reading as I pretty much ruin the very point I'm trying to make below.*
+*Quick note that I'd recommend having a listen before reading as I pretty much ruin the very point I'm trying to make below!
+It's a great album which is the main point I should be making.*

+<iframe style="width:100%;" height="315" src="https://www.youtube.com/embed/uaQUdBJfU6U" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 I love when music builds experiments into traditional pop structures without destroying those structures, even more so when it's so well executed the experiment slides by almost undetected, and even more so when it slides by undetected and is clearly in every bar of the music once you realise.